 \subsection{\textbf{Circumbinary Disks}}

 Most of the above discussion concerns disks that are circumstellar with a given disk centered around one specific star in the system, but orbital dynamics also allow for circumbinary disks, the presumed birthplace of circumbinary planets, roughly a dozen of which have now been discovered by {\it Kepler\/} (summarized in \citealt{Martin2019}) and {\it TESS} \citep{KostovOrosz2020, KostovPowell2021}.
 While there are some notable examples of Class II circumbinary disks, they are surprisingly rare.
 Stable circumbinary orbits exist for disk material starting at 2--3 times the binary semi-major axis, depending on eccentricity \citep{ArtymowiczLubow1994a}.
 If close binaries only impacted a parent disk via inner tidal truncation, we would easily detect circumbinary disks extended out to $\sim 100-200$ au around systems with separations of several tens of au, i.e.\ those near the peak of the binary period distribution (\S\ref{sec:statisticsPMS}).
 In fact, such disks are uncommon. \citet{CzekalaChiang2019} compiled a list of known circumbinary disks around young stars; among the stars with ages of 1--20 Myr, only 4 of the 30 circumbinary disks are around binaries with semi-major axes wider than 10 au .
 Given the completeness and high-sensitivity of ALMA surveys in nearby star-forming regions, the lack of circumbinary disks around multiples with separations $\gtrsim$10--20 au suggests they are truly scarce.
-Anecdotally, at younger ages there a number of known circumbinary structures around systems in this separation range (\S\ref{sec:DiskStability}), but it is not clear that the difference in disk frequency is statistically significant.
+Anecdotally, at younger ages there are a number of known circumbinary structures around systems in this separation range (\S\ref{sec:DiskStability}), but it is not clear that the difference in disk frequency is statistically significant.